Curtis and Davis Architects and Engineers: IBM Building, Pittsburgh

 The IBM corporation was on a building spree in the early 1960s.
 The company commissioned Curtis and Davis to construct a building for IBM's Pittsburgh operations.
 This was the firm's first high-rise design, being 13 stories tall.
 The building opened in 1963, at which time it received accolades for its architectural design.
 There is a central load-bearing core and load bearing exterior walls.
 The building is encased in a steel lattice-work, consisting of five types of steel.
 The interior of the building was designed with an open, flexible floor plan.
 The IBM Building was a forerunner of the design for tall buildings at the time.
 The building remains in service and has served as the headquarters of the United Steelworkers Union, following IBM's departure.

 Curtis and Davis designed other buildings for IBM, including ones in Burlington, Vermont, Jackson, Mississippi, and Shreveport, Louisiana.

 Louisiana Superdome

 Curtis and Davis was selected by the state of Louisiana to design the new indoor multi-purpose sports arena to be built in New Orleans, with the design being complete in 1967.
 Curtis and Davis intended the design of the stadium to be suggestive of the grandeur of the arenas of ancient Rome and Greece.
 Curtis and Davis designed the exterior of the Louisiana Superdome to have a bronze anodized finish in order to provide a distinct appearance compared to standard coatings.

-The stadium has been known as the Mercedes-Benz Superdome since 2011.
+The stadium was named the Mercedes-Benz Superdome from 2011 to 2021, and since 2021 has been named the Caesars Superdome.
 The facility continues to host major events while other dome stadiums have become obsolete.
 This is cited as an example of the enduring designs that Curtis and Davis sought to achieve.